MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 ### To register an application in Azure AD for connecting from Business Central to Dataverse

 The following steps assume that you use Azure AD to manage identities and access.
 For more information about registering an application in Azure AD, see [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app).
-If you do not use Azure AD, see [Using Another Identity and Access Management Service](admin-how-to-set-up-a-dynamics-crm-connection.md#using-another-identity-and-access-management-service).

 1. In the Azure Portal, under **Manage** on the Navigation Pane, choose **Authentication**.
 2. Under **Redirect URLs**, add the redirect URL that is suggested on the **Dataverse Connection Setup** page in [!INCLUDE[prod_short](includes/prod_short.md)].